 The Company had 25 reporting units with total goodwill of \$10.2 billion and \$9.9 billion of indefinite-lived intangible assets as of December 31, 2016.
 The Company cannot predict the occurrence of events that might adversely affect the reported value of goodwill and other intangible assets.
 Such events may include, but are not limited to, strategic decisions made in response to economic and competitive conditions, the impact of the economic environment on the Company's customer base and net sales, a material negative change in its relationships with significant customers, or sustained declines in the Company's market capitalization relative to its reported stockholders' equity.
 The Company periodically evaluates the impact of economic and other conditions on the Company and its reporting units to assess whether impairment indicators are present.
 The Company may be required to perform additional impairment tests based on changes in the economic environment and other factors, which could result in impairment charges in the future.
-Although management cannot predict when improvements in macroeconomic conditions will occur, if consumer confidence and consumer spending decline significantly in the future or if commercial and industrial economic activity deteriorates significantly from current levels, it is reasonably likely the Company will be required to record impairment charges in the future.
+Although management cannot predict when improvements in macroeconomic conditions will occur, if consumer confidence and consumer spending decline significantly in the future.
 Additionally, there are significant synergy savings projected for the Company as a result of the Jarden Acquisition.